Take the First Step to Quit Drinking

 4. Effects on the Liver

 It’s no secret that alcoholism has a serious effect on liver health.
-Over time, binge drinking can lead to a condition called alcoholic hepatitis, in which the liver becomes inflamed.
+Over time, binge drinking can lead to alcoholic hepatitis, in which the liver becomes inflamed.
 While mild in the early stages, alcoholic hepatitis can eventually lead to cirrhosis, which is permanent.

 On the other hand, if you persist in binge drinking, you could become one of the 78,529 liver disease deaths each year that result from overindulging in alcohol.